-Auburn, Alabama November 28, 2022 – The U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) is announcing an expanded opportunity for climate-smart agriculture in 2023.
-Updates include statewide availability of the Environmental Quality Incentives Program (EQIP) Conservation Incentive Contracts.
-These improvements to NRCS’ working lands conservation programs, combined with continued program opportunities in Alabama, are part of the Biden-Harris Administration’s broader effort to support climate-smart agriculture.
+BOISE, January 20, 2022– The U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) is announcing several new and expanded opportunities for climate-smart agriculture in 2022.
+Updates include nationwide availability of the Environmental Quality Incentives Program (EQIP) Conservation Incentive Contracts option and added flexibilities for producers to easily re-enroll in the Conservation Stewardship Program (CSP).
+These improvements to NRCS’ working lands conservation programs, combined with continued program opportunities in Idaho, are part of the Biden-Harris Administration’s broader effort to support climate-smart agriculture.

-“Climate change is happening, and America’s agricultural communities are on the frontlines,” NRCS State Conservationist Ben Malone said.
-“We must continue to support and expand the adoption of conservation approaches to support producers in their work to address the climate crisis and build more resilient operations.
-We are continuously working to improve our programs to ensure we’re giving Alabama farmers and ranchers the best tools to conserve natural resources.”
+“Climate change is happening, and America’s agricultural communities are on the frontlines,” Acting NRCS State Conservationist for Idaho Amie Miller said.
+“We have to continue to support and expand the adoption of conservation approaches to support producers in their work to address the climate crisis and build more resilient operations.
+We are continuously working to improve our programs to ensure we’re giving Idaho farmers and ranchers the best tools to conserve natural resources.”

 Conservation Incentive Contracts address priority resource concerns, including sequestering carbon and improving soil health in high-priority areas.
-Through these contracts, NRCS works with producers to strengthen the quality and condition of natural resources on their operations using management practices that target resource concerns including degraded soil condition and soil erosion.
+Through these contracts, NRCS works with producers to strengthen the quality and condition of natural resources on their operations using management practices, such as irrigation water management, feed management and residue and tillage management that target resource concerns, including degraded soil and water quality, and soil erosion.